 2. Who would you say was your biggest influence on the dance scene and why?

 I would say Doc Martin has been my biggest influence due to his style, the love for the music and the inspiration he brings through his sets.
-He is a true godfather of west coast house music.
+The way he controls the dance floor is unreal along with the vibe that is present the whole time.

 3. Compare the scene now to how it was when you first started spinning.
 What differences, good or and bad, do you see.
 What do you see for the future of the DJ?